Spivak, C. D. (Charles D.), 1861-1927

 Overview Bill from Wexler's Private Boarding House to C.D.
 Spivak.
 The bill covers two weeks of Mr. Mallinger's boarding from January 20th to February 3rd at a rate of $5.50.
 The total of the bill comes to $11.00.

 Overview Check from C.D.
-Spivak for $1.50 to cover Isidor Schwartz’s boarding.
+Spivak for $6.00 to cover Jacob Dayner’s boarding for two weeks.

 Overview Check from C.D.
-Spivak for $3.50 to cover Isidor Schwartz’s boarding.
+Spivak for $4.00 to cover Jacob Dayner’s boarding for one week.